gpdowney/lightweightLSAT/pages/game/walkthrough.md

 What would disprove (A)?
 {% endcapture %}
 {% capture details %}
-To disprove (A) show that t doesn't need to go before z.
-In other words, put t after z.
+To disprove (A) show that `t` doesn't need to go before `z`.
+In other words, put `t` after `z`.

-*Note: on test day, I actually say this (silently) to myself.
+> Note: on test day, I actually say this (silently) to myself.
 I want to be sure of what I'm trying to do and why I'm trying to do it before I start making my hypo.*
 {% endcapture %}
 {% include details.html %}